fernbacher/linux-for-begginers/index.md

+# Linux For Beginners

-# DISTROS I RECOMMEND FOR A BEGINNER
+## DISTROS I RECOMMEND FOR A BEGINNER

 1. [Manjaro](https://manjaro.org/)
 - I recommend XFCE from the official editions.